zjjbuqi/HiFiCCL/README.md

 ```sh
 python hificcl.py -f /your_dir/HG002_5x.fasta -r /your_dir/CHM13v2.0.fasta -o <your_dir> -t 32
 ```
-where `-f` specifies the input reads, `-r` specifies the T2T reference genome used to guide the assembly, `-t` sets the number of CPUs in use and `-o` specifies the output directory.
+where `-f` specifies the input reads, `-r` specifies the linear reference genome used to guide the assembly, `-t` sets the number of CPUs in use and `-o` specifies the output directory.
 Finally, the primary contigs are written to `output.fasta`.

 HiFiCCL uses Hifiasm as the default base assembler, but you can specify a different assembler using the `-a` option, such as `-a flye` or `-a lja`, provided that these base assemblers are already installed and added to the system path.